See how fixed-size chunking vs content-defined chunking handle file modifications.

 Drag the slider to adjust the target average chunk size and see how FastCDC re-chunks the same text.

-See how target average size affects chunk boundaries and size distribution.
+See in context: Part 2, A Deep Dive into FastCDC →See how target average size affects chunk boundaries and size distribution.

 Edit text and save versions to see which chunks are new and which are shared.